 The Primary Consideration Before Buying Smaller Amounts of Cryptocurrency

 When you are looking to buy a small amount of bitcoin, the last thing you'll want to do is waste a lot of time and money.
 Solutions like instant bitcoin platforms or even a bitcoin ATM do often work.
 However, the amount of verification and KYC required just to buy $100 worth of bitcoin, or even $20 worth can be overkill enough to make it not worth the trouble of using a BATM.
-It shouldn't be difficult to buy bitcoin for smaller purchases or slowly get involved in bitcoin, but it can often be if you choose solutions like these to buy cryptocurrencies.
+It shouldn't be difficult to buy bitcoin for smaller purchases or slowly get involved in bitcoin or even just to experiment with the bitcoin blockchain, but it can often be if you choose solutions like these to buy cryptocurrencies.

 Reasons to Buy Smaller Amounts of Bitcoin